 Design a shared LLM platform with tenant-scoped state, quota enforcement, adapter routing, KV accounting, and measured GPU utilization.

 Code completion gave you a single high-frequency product surface: one developer, one editor context, one low-latency serving path.
-A multi-tenant large language model (LLM) platform generalizes that serving path into shared infrastructure where many tenants, adapters, quotas, and privacy boundaries coexist on the same fleet.
+A multi-tenant large language model (LLM) platform generalizes that serving path into shared infrastructure where many tenants, adapters, quotas, and privacy boundaries coexist on the same GPU fleet.

 A multi-tenant LLM platform shares expensive serving infrastructure while enforcing tenant-scoped state, scheduler policy, and measurable latency objectives.
 This design chapter covers routing, quotas, batching, data boundaries, and cost control.

 Consider a design scenario with a dense 72-billion-parameter model stored in FP16 (16-bit floating point).
 Weight storage alone is about 144 GB in decimal units.
 One NVIDIA H100 SXM configuration has 80 GB of HBM3 memory.[1]
-In this scenario, one copy of the model weights exceeds one such GPU's memory before adding or serving overhead.
+In this scenario, one copy of the model weights exceeds one such GPU's memory before adding KV cache or serving overhead.

 Make the scenario calculation runnable before discussing schedulers: